Kritith1/CrudinExpress/README.md

 Open [http://localhost:5000](http://localhost:5000) to view it in your browser.

 The page will reload when you make changes.\
-You may also see any lint errors in the console.
+You may also see any errors in the console.

+# Routes Used
  ## For Contact Crud
  ```
  routes